Increase Your AdWords CTR In Under Ten Minutes! [Part 1]

 Are your click-through rates (CTRs) stuck in a rut?
 Have you created and tested ad copy over and over until you’re blue in the face and are still struggling to reach that elusive next level?
-Wondering how you can improve your ad CTR without changing your ad copy?
+Wondering how you can improve your paid search CTR without changing your ad copy?
 Then you may wish to consider adding and testing more ad extensions!

 There are many types of different ad extensions which have been around for a while but it seems that many advertisers still don’t use them – or at least the full range of them – in order to enhance their ads.
 They can really add another dimension to your ads, so if you’re not currently using them, perhaps you should give some consideration to the following different types of ad extensions